Here’s a question: why do people procrastinate?

 This is where Kristin Neff’s book comes in.
 Her take home is: it’s time to “stop beating yourself up and leave insecurity behind.”

-The book offers to advise on how to help pull yourself out of the crazy cycles we put ourselves in (like procrastination) and focus on the now.
+The book offers advice on how to help pull yourself out of the crazy cycles we put ourselves in (like procrastination) and focus on the now.

 You have the tools you need to be successful and work to your highest potential right now.
 Cut yourself some slack and put those negative thoughts where they belong, in the garbage.